Thadkapally-Saikiran/Instagram-Clone-Database-Project/README.md

 ## Import the SQL file:
 Open MySQL Workbench, connect to your MySQL server, and open the .sql file in the repository.
 Run the file to create the database schema and insert sample data.

+## Run the Queries:
+Once the database is set up, you can execute the SQL queries provided in the file to interact with the data, analyze user activity, and more.

+## SQL Queries Included:
+The following queries are included to analyze the data in different ways:
+1. **Finding 5 oldest users**